GenericAlias/paxpassbuyer/README.md

 # paxpassbuyer
 A bot that helps buy PAX tickets on /r/paxpassexchange.
+Currently configured to buy friday and saturday tickets for PAX Prime.